How to install Grocy with Apache on Debian 10

 Setting('DISABLE_URL_REWRITING', false);

-And they should be setup just like that for what we are looking to accomplish.
+And they should be setup just like this for usage with a subdomain and Apache.

 • Create a configuration file in Apache for Grocy: